TylerBarnes/gatsby-plugin-transition-link/readme.md

-IMPORTANT: This plugin is basically pre-alpha.
+***IMPORTANT:*** This plugin is basically pre-alpha.
 Very little testing has been done.
 Use it at your own risk.
+I've also only used it with GSAP.
+I'm not sure what the implementation would look like with other animation frameworks but theoretically it should work.

 # Gatsby Plugin Transition Link